David and Katya Snead

 David Snead

-David has been serving as a preacher, teacher, and worship leader on the mission field in Ukraine since 2010.
-He helped to plant a Calvary Chapel in Lviv, Ukraine from 2010-2015 and then moved on to work with the indigenous church in Ukraine from 2016-2022.
+David has been serving as a preacher, teacher, and worship leader in Ukraine since 2010.
+He helped to plant a Calvary Chapel in Lviv, Ukraine from 2010–2015 and then moved on to work with the indigenous church in Ukraine from 2016 until today.

-David is a graduate of Calvary Chapel Bible College in Indianapolis and has his bachelor’s degree in pastoral ministry from the Ukrainian Baptist Theological Seminary in Lviv, Ukraine.
-He is continuing his studies at that seminary to get his master’s degree in local church development and growth.
+David is a graduate of Calvary Chapel Bible College in Indianapolis and has a bachelor’s degree in pastoral ministry from the Ukrainian Baptist Theological Seminary (UBTS) in Lviv, Ukraine.
+He is continuing his studies at the seminary to get his master’s degree in local church development and growth.
 He has also authored or co-authored several books:

 - Public Speaking in a Second Language, which is especially relevant for missionaries